csc-ubc-okanagan/workshops/docs/UNIX_pt1.md

 ## What is the Unix Shell?

 Before introducing the Unix Shell, it may be valuable to start by introducing the graphical user interface (GUI).
 This is the mide widely used way to interact with a personal computer, and the one that you are most likely familiar with.
-The GUI allows you to see various icons and applications, and to use a mouse to navigate your way through the computational landscape
+The GUI allows you to see various icons and applications, and to use a mouse to navigate your way through the computational landscape.

 ![](assets/images/gui.png)